bilbs84/cifs-backup/README.md

 - 1.2.0: Changed base image to debain:slim to trim the image size.
 - 1.2.5-alpine: Changed base image to alpine, modified scripts to work with alpine as required.
 - 1.2.6-alpine: More work on colorization of logs.
+- 1.3.0: Migrated project to github.
+- 1.3.2: Setup github workflow to build and push image.
+- 1.3.3: Correct typos in workflow configuration.
+- 1.3.4: Update timeStamp function for logs in backup and entry scripts.
+- 1.3.5: Update cron sync function in entry.sh to prevent duplicate cron configuration, and tidy up local declarations for better readability.